mrowrpurr/Specs.cpp/Documentation/WritingTests.md

 }
 ```

-If an asynchroneous test does not call `done()` within a configurable timeout, the test will fail with a timeout error.
+If an async test does not call `done()` within a configurable timeout, the test will fail with a timeout error.

 > ℹ️ Timeout milliseconds can be configured via the `-t/--timeout` option